 - Mobile banking: Now think about the time you logged in to the Chase mobile app to transfer your money from one account to another or when you transferred a check via your bank’s mobile app.

 - Mobile payments: This includes any payments made via a mobile device, like using Cash App to send your half of the bill after dinner or Apple Pay to purchase your groceries.
 Mobile payments may also power mobile shopping and banking experiences.

 What are the advantages and drawbacks of mCommerce?

 One of the greatest advantages of mCommerce is the convenience it provides consumers.
 Consumers can shop whenever and wherever they want, which puts them in control and creates a better experience.

-Here are the five biggest benefits of mobile commerce for business owners:
+Here are the six biggest benefits of mobile commerce for business owners:

 - Faster purchases: Consumers are able to browse and purchase products faster through mCommerce than eCommerce because there isn’t any need to pull data from a server.